TaitoUnited/full-stack-template/PROJECT.md

 Glossary:

-* **Personally identifiable information (PII):** Data that can be used to uniquely identify a person like social-security number, e-mail address, or *anything directly connected to these identifiers such as purchase history*.
+* **Personally identifiable information (PII):** Data that can be used to uniquely identify a person like name, e-mail address, social-security number, or *anything directly connected to these identifiers such as purchase history*.
 * **Special category data (extra-sensitive PII):** For example medical/health information, religion, sexual orientation, or any information on/collected from a minor.
 * **Transparency:** TODO
 * **Data controller:** The entity that determines the purposes, conditions and means of the processing of personal data.